Today, Tuesday, November 5th, will be the opening day of the trial of Roger Stone.

 Judge Jackson has ruled against him on almost every one of those.

 One of the few rulings that went his way had to do with the prosecution’s plan to show a scene from the movie The Godfather – Part II during Stone’s trial.
+A scene for The Godfather – Part II

-But, despite those concerns, Jackson also ruled that the prosecution will be allowed to introduce the dialog from that scene as evidence in the case against Stone.
+will be allowed to introduce the dialog from that scene as evidence in

 So, even when Stone wins a rare ruling, he still loses.

 Thus far, more than 45,000 people from across the country have donated almost $2 million to Stone’s defense fund.
+Roger Stone

 But Stone has also noted that even some long-time friends and associates have shunned his requests for donations.
 “When you are in a crisis, you find out who your real friends are.
 You also find out who your real friends aren’t”, he said.

-He has also been under travel restrictions that have limited his ability to attend as many fundraisers as he otherwise would have done.
+ability to attend as many fundraisers as he otherwise would have done.

 Bannon will be appearing voluntarily rather than in response to a subpoena.
+Steve Bannon

-A person familiar with Bannon’s expected role in the trial says Bannon will likely testify that he communicated with Stone throughout the 2016 Presidential campaign – and that Stone “was portraying himself to Bannon as someone who was in touch with Assange.”
+the 2016 Presidential campaign – and that Stone “was portraying himself to Bannon as someone who was in touch with Assange.”

 Many see the Stone trial as part of the overall push to impeach Trump – especially with respect to matters concerning WikiLeaks.